Menu

 Introduction

 The Compassionate Release Act is a pivotal step toward humane sentencing reform in the state of Florida that would position the state as a leader in compassionate justice by addressing gaps in existing frameworks.
-Florida's current "conditional medical release" is limited to nonviolent offenders deemed permanently incapacitated or terminally ill, but lacks robust retroactive provisions.
+Florida's current "conditional medical release" is limited to nonviolent offenders deemed permanently incapacitated or terminally ill, and lacks robust retroactive provisions.

 This proposed bill aims to address the needs of all incarcerated individuals suffering from terminal illnesses, or severe physical or mental disabilities, by providing them an opportunity to request sentence modifications.
 By balancing the principles of justice with compassion, the Act not only seeks to alleviate undue suffering but also aligns with the state’s interest in cost-effective and ethically sound criminal justice practices.